creativecoder-0717/trilogy-java-assessment/README.md

 Someone commits here too, he is not me!

-Line - should be written in the main branch
+Line - should be written in the conflict branch